AnaHill/AnaHill.github.io/_posts/2025-03-23-my-struggle-to-make-post-work-properly.md

 Same goes lower level `H2`heading, example how it should look like is [anahill.github.io/work.html#-own-projects](https://anahill.github.io/work.html#-own-projects "anahill.github.io/work.html#-own-projects")

-In the following pic, I try to demonstrate this: left side shows how headings should look when merlot theme is applied properly; right side the state while writing this part.
-You do not need to be a sherlock to see the difference! 🤓
+In the following pic, I try to demonstrate this: You do not need to be a sherlock to see the difference! 🤓
 ![comparison_of_heading_](/pics/posts/compare_correct_headings_to_current_post.png "Properly applied headings on the left vs headings on this blog post (right)")
+<figcaption><em>
+Properly styled headings (left) vs headings at the time of writing when merlot theme is not applied as it should (right) .</em></figcaption>

 ## H2 level heading
 Above line is H2 title text starting with two `##`.